pyGuru123/DSAlgo/README.md

 # TheAlgoSims
-Algorithmic simulations in python and pygame
+Data Structures and Algorithmic simulations in python.